GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 certifying app ownership.
 Packaging an app requires using tools like [electron-forge](https://github.com/electron-userland/electron-forge) and thinking about where to host packages for app updates.
 It gets complex relatively quickly, especially when the objective truly is cross platform support.
-I want to note that it is _abolutely_ possible to create stunning Electron apps with enough effort and dedication.
+I want to note that it is _absolutely_ possible to create stunning Electron apps with enough effort and dedication.
 For Excalidraw Desktop, we were not there.

 ## Where Excalidraw Desktop left off